-- Fit new door rope seal (see Maintenance and Servicing, Section 4). - Lightly oil the door catch mechanism and hinge pins.
-Avoid getting oil onto the door seals and glass.
+- -Fit new door rope seal (see Maintenance and Servicing, Section 4). - -Lightly oil the door catch mechanism and hinge pins.
+Avoid getting oil onto the door seals and glass. - -To refresh painted finishes a touch up spray is available.
+Contact your Stovax retailer quoting the serial number found on the appliance data badge.